SCDACHARLA99/hw-bdd-cucumber/README.md

 To submit your assignment, please submit a `.zip` compressed archive file containing just your `features` directory.
-The command for doing this in a UNIX environment, from your app's root directory, is:
+The command for doing this in a UNIX environment, from your app's root directory, is :-

 ```sh
 $ zip -r features.zip features